Skip to main content

 Mere Theonomy

 Click here to listen to an AI podcast of this article.
-There is a great deal of confusion surrounding the word “theonomy.”
-For many Christians, the term immediately evokes images of a theocracy, Mosaic civil legislation, or a rigid attempt to reconstruct ancient Israel within modern society.
-While some advocates of theonomy have argued for stronger continuity between Mosaic judicial law and modern civil government, that is not the argument being made here.
-But that is not what I mean by “mere theonomy.”
-By mere theonomy, I mean the simple recognition that God alone is the ultimate source of justice, righteousness, morality, and law.
-What many Christians fail to recognize is that some form of theonomy is already intrinsic to every society’s understanding of morality, justice, and judicial application.
-The only real question is whether those standards are grounded in God or in the autonomous will of man.
-Any society, nation, or government that rejects God as the ultimate ...
+There is a great deal of confusion surrounding the word theonomy .
+For many Christians, the term immediately evokes images of a theocracy, Mosaic civil legislation, or attempts to reconstruct ancient Israel within modern society.
+While some advocates of theonomy have argued for stronger continuity between Mosaic judicial law and modern civil government, that is not the issue I want to address here.
+By mere theonomy , I mean something much simpler: the recognition that God is the ultimate source of justice, righteousness, morality, and law.
+In that sense, some form of theonomy is unavoidable.
+Every society appeals to an ultimate standard by which it determines what is right and wrong, just and unjust.
+The real question is not whether a society has an ultimate authority, but what that authority is.
+Any nation that rejects God as the ultimate source of law does not become neutral.
+It simply substitutes another aut...